 Fluid heads with one long handle are popular for video photographers.
 They make it easier to make small gradual movements of your video camera.
 They are the single most popular head for shooting video with your monopod or tripod.

 Tilting heads make the most sense if you are looking for a head specifically for your monopod.
 I have a confession to make.
 I've never used a tilt-only head.
-I used fluid pan and tilt heads for about 30 years with a variety of tripods, usually when I was doing still life or nature photography.
+I used fluid pan and tilt heads for about 30 years with a variety of tripods.
+This was usually when I was shooting still life photos or photographing nature and landscapes.

 This video does a real good job of explaining why discriminating photographers like you would rather use a tilt-only head on their monopod.
 Some photographers disagree and this debate on ball head vs. tilt head has stirred up a few spirited discussions in some of the forums on the internet.